Erdiko/erdiko/README.md

 In general, downloadable files go in the /public folder while application code goes in the /app/ folder.
 Erdiko core code is in the /vendor/erdiko/ folder.

+If you want to run your new site using docker use our bundled container scripts by

+`cd docker
+docker-compose up`

 Documentation
 -------------

 See our full documentation at http://erdiko.org/

 Vision
 ------